 How do blood allergy tests differ from other methods?

-Blood tests are an accurate and safe way to detect allergies.
-While skin tests are often local and limited, blood tests provide a more comprehensive analysis as they can test for multiple allergens at once.
-They are also less stressful as there is no direct exposure to the allergen.
+Blood tests are a precise and safe method for detecting allergies.
+While skin tests are often conducted locally and are limited, blood tests offer a more comprehensive analysis as they can test for multiple allergens simultaneously.
+Additionally, they are less burdensome as there is no direct exposure to the allergen.

 Can a capillary blood test be used for allergies?